I've read this book: In the hand of the goddess.

-Since Allana first saw him she knew she didn’t like him.
+Since Allana first saw him she knew she did not like him.

-And after a few incidents more after those who happened is the first book her suspicions for treason against the crown are strong.
+And after a few incidents more après Those Who happened is the first book her suspicions for treason against the crown are strong.

 But her problem is how to gain evidence of Rogers treachery.

-And no one has ever been thinking that if all of the royalties died it would be Roger who would be the closest heir.
+And no one has ever been thinking That if any of the royalties died it would be Roger who would be the closest heir.

-Guided by a mysterious cat and a glowing stone sent from the goddess herself she will be lead into the moment when she challenges Roger.
+Guided by a mysterious cat and a glowing least late from the goddess herself she will be lead into the moment When She challenges Roger.

-This book has a little of everything, friendship, romance, humour, battles and action and a complicated plot.
+This book has a little of everything, friendship, romance, humor, battles and action and a complicated plot.

 You're almost seeing everything from Allana's point of view.

-It’s a lot of dialog in it, and there are many various kinds of them too.
+It's a lot of dialogue in it, and there are many various kinds of them too.

-The setting in the story is camps out in the wilderness or at court.
+The setting in the story ice camps out in the wilderness or at court.